 In NC, part of the tissue in your colon dies.
-Only a part of the wall of the colon might die.
-Or the whole thickness of the wall might die.
 This happens when the cells on the wall of your colon don’t get enough blood and oxygen.

-NC in adults is a very uncommon condition.
+NC in adults is an uncommon condition.
 It only happens if a health problem with the colon leads to trouble with blood flow.
-This happens most often with colon cancer.
-Colon cancer is most likely to happen in older adults.
-The cancer can block and reduce blood flow.
-This can cause cell death.
+Necrotizing colitis in newborns (also called necrotizing enterocolitis) is a different condition.

 What causes necrotizing colitis?

-Colon cancer is the main cause of NC.
+Colon cancer is one cause of NC.
 But NC isn’t a common complication from colon cancer.
 Other health problems that can cause NC include: